Health Care Department Operations Manual

 • Unusable Medications

-• Medications that no longer meet federal and state requirements are unusable and shall be removed from stock that is available for use.
+• Medications that no longer meet federal and state requirements, including those that have reached their expiration date or BUD, shall be immediately removed from active inventory.
 Staff removing the medication from active inventory shall remove any confidential patient information from the packaging.
-The medication shall be handled as follows:

-• Controlled substances waste shall be witnessed and documented and limited to contaminated and partial doses only.
-Complete doses dispensed from a CCHCS pharmacy and no longer necessary shall be returned to the pharmacy for appropriate re-dispensing.
+• Drug Enforcement Administration (DEA) controlled substances waste shall be witnessed and documented and limited to contaminated and partial doses only.
+Complete doses dispensed from a CCHCS pharmacy and no longer necessary shall be returned to the pharmacy for appropriate return to stock.
 Patient-specific complete doses dispensed from a contracted pharmacy shall be wasted and documented at the clinic location.
 Expired medications shall be returned to the pharmacy for reverse distribution as defined in the HCDOM, Section 3.5.9, DEA Schedule II-V Controlled Substances.

-• All medications that are not Drug Enforcement Administration (DEA) scheduled controlled substances and are unusable shall be placed in the appropriate disposal container pursuant to the HCDOM, Section 3.2.1, Disposal of Regulated Waste Generated by Health Care Staff.
+• All medications that are not DEA controlled substances and are unusable shall be placed in the appropriate disposal container pursuant to the HCDOM, Section 3.2.1, Disposal of Regulated Waste Generated by Health Care Staff.

 • Health care staff receiving medications returned by patients shall remove confidential patient information and immediately place in the appropriate disposal container pursuant to the HCDOM, Section 3.2.1, Disposal of Regulated Waste Generated by Health Care Staff.
+Refer to the Pharmaceutical Waste vs. Pharmacy Returns process map for guidance.

 • Medications dispensed in error including, but not limited to, the following reasons, shall be returned to the pharmacy: